msdeep14/SecureBank/README.md

 # SecureBank
-API service to request bank details specific to query URL
+API service to request bank details specific to query URL.
+Example:
+1. Get all bank details for given IFSC code.
+2. Get all banks in a city.

 Hosted on https://deepsecurebank.herokuapp.com/